Understanding License Keys

 Before registering a maintenance key, the license key to which it applies, and any previous maintenance keys must be registered first, in sequence.

-Administration (Admin) Key
+Administration (Admin) Keys

 An administration (admin) key is an encrypted character string which enables otherwise unauthorized changes to be made to License Services.
+These keys are sometimes used by Datamine as part of a customer support enquiry.

-to by an error message similar to: "License Services has halted
+These are rarely needed, and in most circumstances are referred to by an error message similar to: "License Services has halted due to a system error".

-An error code with the general form: "C00x" is also
+An error code with the general form: "C00x" is also displayed - x referring to the following problems:

 -